felipecruz91/k8s-exercises/exercises/05-creating-using-configmap/instructions.md

 # Exercise 5

 In this exercise, you will first create a ConfigMap from predefined values in a file.
 Later, you'll create a Pod, consume the ConfigMap as environment variables and print out its values from within the container.
+Finally, you will create another pod that will mount the configmap as a volume.

 ## Configuring a Pod to Use a ConfigMap via ENV variables